shuozhixu/academicwriting/README.md

 	- With the numberic style, add the citation at the end of the sentence, e.g., `I have a dream \cite{king1963}.` which would render `I have a dream [34].` An exception is when the author name is at the beginning of a sentence, e.g., `King \cite{king1963} has a dream` which renders `King [34] has a dream`.
 Sometimes the citation is a superscript, e.g., `I have a dream \cite{king1963}` becomes <code>I have a dream<sup>34</sup>.</code> In some cases, the superscript may be confused with the exponent, e.g., `2 \cite{obama2008}` would render <code>2<sup>35</sup></code>.
 In some other cases, the superscript is not desirable, e.g., `our results are compared against those in Ref.\ \cite{obama2008}` would render <code>our results are compared against thost in Ref.<sup>35</sup></code>.
 In these cases, write `2 [\citenum{obama2008}]` and `our results are compared against those in Ref.\ \citenum{obama2008}`, which would render `2 [35]` and `our results are compared against those in Ref.
 35`, respectively.

 	- With the author-year style, add the citation at the end of the sentence too, e.g., `I have a dream \citep{king1963}` which would render `I have a dream (King, 1963)`.
 Do not write `I have a dream \cite{king1963}` which would render `I have a dream King (1963)`.
 However, if the author name is at the beginning of a sentence, write `\cite{king1963} has a dream` which would render `King (1963) has a dream`.
 Do not write `\citep{king1963} has a dream` which would render `(King, 1963) has a dream`.

+## Figures

+Say that you are writing a paper A for journal B and you want to use a figure that is modified or taken directly from a paper C in journal D. You should cite paper C and add a few words such as `Reproduced with permission from Ref.
+[C]`.
+Refer to the published work or instructions in journal B for the exact words.
+In addition, obtain the permission from the copyrights holder of that figure, which is mostly like the publisher of journal D, to reuse the figure.
+Here are [guidelines from Elsevier](https://www.elsevier.com/about/policies/copyright/permissions).
+Other publishers have their own guidelines.

+There may be some scenarios in which you do not need to obtain permission.
+For example, the image or figure has been substantially modified.
+In this case, you still need to cite journal D. However, if you use a TEM or SEM image or photo, you need to obtain permission from the copyrights holder even if you add in the caption that the image has been modified.

 ## Reference list